A commercial bank with International Authorisation established in 1987 and licensed by the Central Bank of Nigeria (CBN).

 Listed on the Nigerian Stock Exchange (NSE) in May 2005 and has consistently paid dividends annually since being listed.

-Issued a $300million Eurobond in May 2013 which is listed on the Irish Stock Exchange, the bond was fully redeemed in May 2018.
+Issued a 5 year $300million Eurobond in May 2013 which was listed on the Irish Stock Exchange, the bond was fully redeemed in May 2018.

 Issued a ₦30billion local currency bond in May 2015.